tttmmmyyyy/fixlang/Std.md

 ### `sort_by : ((a, a) -> Bool) -> Array a -> Array a`

-Sort elements in a vector by "less than" comparator.
+Sorts elements in a vector by "less than" comparator.

 ### `to_iter : Array a -> Iterator a`

-Convert an array to an iterator.
+Converts an array to an iterator.

 ### `truncate : I64 -> Array a -> Array a`

-Truncate an array, keeping the given number of first elements.
+Truncates an array, keeping the given number of first elements.

 `truncante(len, arr)` does nothing if `len >= arr.get_size`.

 ## `namespace Std::F32`